ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/elasticsearch.markdown

   those of all other ETL types ([RavenDB ETL](../../../server/ongoing-tasks/etl/raven), [SQL ETL](../../../server/ongoing-tasks/etl/sql), and [OLAP ETL](../../../server/ongoing-tasks/etl/olap)) scripts.
-  The script is used to select the documents the task would _Extract_ from the database, _Transform_ the retrieved data, and _Load_ it to the Elasticsearch destination.
+  The script defines which documents will be _Extracted_ from the database, _Transforms_ the retrieved data, and _Loads_ it to the Elasticsearch destination.
   Learn about ETL transformation scripts [here](../../../server/ongoing-tasks/etl/basics#transform).

 * The script **Loads** data to the Elasticsearch destination using the